As used in this article:

 (B) When any course of conduct of the owner, including acts of omission as well as commission, causes the mark to lose its significance as a mark.

-(10) The term "secretary" means the secretary of the state or the designee of the secretary charged with the administration of this article.
+(10) The term "secretary" means the Secretary of State or the designee of the secretary charged with the administration of this article.

 (1) Consists of or comprises immoral, deceptive or scandalous matter;